MilenaMar/Check-Me-In/README.md

 ## Description

-A comunity-blog where people can share their experiences traveling around the globe No Rules!
-Be Nice to others, share your experience let us know what you think about the places you visited and enjoy a daily trip reading about the amazing experiences that others like you had while visting new places.
+A community-blog where people can share their experiences traveling around the globe No Rules!
+Be Nice to others, share your experience let us know what you think about the places you visited and enjoy a daily trip reading about the amazing experiences that others like you had while visiting new places.
 Is everything about learn and discover

 ## Trello